The Tesla Model 3 is the long-awaited, cheaper Tesla, with a zen-like interior and a smaller form factor

 Specifications

-Whereas the Long Range Tesla 3 manages 0-62 mph in 4.2 seconds, and has a slightly faster top speed of 145 mph.
+Whereas the Long Range Tesla 3 manages 0-62 mph in 4.2 seconds, and has the same top speed of 125 mph.

 All three cars have good build quality, and you definitely feel like you get value for money.
 What you read in the ‘Tesla fanboy’ news is true.
 The way Tesla has combined battery + electric motor / motors in such a harmonious whole is truly stunning.
 The Tesla Model 3 price UK represents a fair deal.